Key Takeaways

 - Appeals Aren't Retrials: The appellate court reviews whether the trial court made legal errors.
 It doesn't hear new evidence or retry disputed facts.

-- The Brief Is Everything: Written arguments matter more than oral argument.
-The quality of your brief often determines the outcome.
+- The Brief Carries the Case: Written arguments usually matter more than oral argument.
+The quality of your brief often determines how the panel sees the issues.

 - Standards of Review Matter: How closely the appellate court scrutinizes the lower court's decision depends on what kind of issue is being appealed.